tvoul/vanilla-js-yatzy/README.md

 The dice are evaluated and suggestions are made.
 It will prioritize the upper section, since you get a bonus if the upper score is above 63. \
 \
-*Note that this is not a strategically optimal way to play, just suggestions*
+*Note that this is not a strategically optimal way to play, just suggestions.*

 <img src="https://user-images.githubusercontent.com/90894009/203974323-f731a0ea-bbef-468a-b191-5b4c40e5bf41.png" width="500" />